lionelmace/ibmcloud-utils/satellite/README.md

     cd ibmcloud-utils/satellite
     ```

-1. Create your custom satellite.env file
+1. Copy the environnement variables
     ```
     cp satellite.env.template satellite.env
     ```

-1. Edit satellite.env to edit the name of your location
+1. Set your location name
     ```
-    export LOCATION_NAME=YOUR_LOCATION_NAME
+    export SATELLITE_LOCATION_NAME=YOUR_LOCATION_NAME
     ```
+    > You can also set your location name by editing satellite.env.

 1. Run the script
     ```